MarioniLab/LncScreen2018/README.md

 We use a multi-resolution analysis with sliding windows to detect regions that are enriched in the antisense pulldown compared to the sense control:

-- Enter `chartseq/analysis` and run `propagate.sh` to perform the DE analyses and to consolidate the results.
+- Enter `chartseq/analysis` and run `propagate.sh` to perform the enrichment analyses and to consolidate the results.
 - Quality control reports can be generated with `run_qc.sh`.
 - BedGraph files can be generated using `run_bg.sh`.
+- The sequence complementary analysis can be performed using `sequences/tppp_check.R`.

 All scripts can be submitted via a SLURM job scheduler.